microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

 We implemented the following logic for computing the text for screen reader:

 1. If `speak` field present
-   1. If `speak` field is not an empty string, narrate the field, don't narrate attachments
+   1. If `speak` field is not an empty string, narrate the field, [don't narrate attachments](https://github.com/microsoft/botframework-sdk/blob/main/specs/botframework-activity/botframework-activity.md#speak)
+      -  Excerpt from the spec: "(`speak` field) replaces speech synthesis for any content within the activity, including text, attachments, and summaries."
    2. If `speak` field is an empty string, don't narrate the whole activity (treat it as `aria-hidden="true"` or `role="presentation"`)
 2. Otherwise
    -  If `textFormat` is `markdown`